jayoung/Rtest_and_Rnotes/README.md

 `nrow()` has caused me trouble in pipes.
 A better alternative is the `tibble::rowid_to_column()` function, e.g. `iris |> rowid_to_column(var="my_row_index") |> head()`

+There are other [more complicated pipe types](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html), including this pipe: `%<>%`.
+But I doubt I'll use them because it would make the code quite unreadable.

 ### R does rounding weirdly!